 Naomi Yandell introduces Take Your Bow, a new collection of 20 concert pieces for beginner string players written together with Celia Cobb.

-Five pieces from this series are included in the Trinity Strings Syllabus 2020 — set across violin, viola, cello and double bass.
+Five pieces from this series are included in the Trinity Strings Syllabus from 2020 — set across violin, viola, cello and double bass.
 The pieces may be taught and performed either individually or in groups — though for the purposes of the exam, they should be performed individually, accompanied either with piano or backing track.

 To give some context, Celia and I work a lot with young beginner string players.
 We wanted to write some fun, child-centred pieces that enabled string teachers such as ourselves to get to grips with aspects of technique that haven’t traditionally been taught at an early stage (eg. left-hand pizz., snap pizz., harmonics, triplets and irregular time signatures).
 We believe that these aspects are not only doable but increase the students’ curiosity and interest in their instruments at this vitally important early stage.